 If puppies never leave their confined, isolated quarters where they have been raised, they may never experience any external stimuli such as automobiles, strangers, loud noises or children running and playing.
 If puppies are not socialized at an early enough age, it makes little difference if they have been raised by a breeder, a private family or in a vacant building; the outcome will usually be the same.

 Once again, the critical age of socialization is between five and twelve weeks of age.
 If not exposed to new situations during this critical period, your puppy may always be fearful when exposed to new things in the future.
-Recherche Cavaliers consistently have the puppies interact with strangers and our other adult dogs.
+Recherche Cavs consistently have the puppies interact with strangers and our other adult dogs.
 They are not confined in a cage for 24 hours a day.
 They are raised in our home and handled consistently by us and by several people.
-Charity is a piano teacher and because of that every puppy is handled by many curious and careful children.
-Every puppy is accustomed to hair dryers, vacuum cleaners, automobiles, pianos and other loud noised by the time they leave Recherche Cavaliers.
+Every puppy is accustomed to hair dryers, vacuum cleaners, automobiles, pianos and other loud noised by the time they leave Recherche Cavs.

-3. Would a 12 + week old Cavalier have a hard time bonding with their new family?
+3. Would a 12 + week old pup have a hard time bonding with their new family?

 No. There are 2 main reasons why this is not a worry.
-First, the Cavalier King Charles Spaniel is one of the most socially strong and easily bonding breeds in the world.
-Many people say Cavaliers are loyal but the truth is that they are loyal to the human race!
-Cavaliers should never be thought of as a true watchdog because they will bond with strangers naturally.
+First, the Cavalier King Charles Spaniel & Cavapoos are one of the most socially strong and easily bonding breeds in the world.
+Many people say they are loyal but the truth is that they are loyal to the human race!
+Cavaliers and Cavapoos should never be thought of as a true watchdog because they will bond with strangers naturally.

 4. Are you on Facebook?